Context Class

 <p class="context black border">This is the black basic context.</p>

-Adding a style modifier controls how the palette tokens are mapped onto each visual property.
+Adding a style modifier controls how context tokens map onto the visual surface.
 Four styles are available:

 This is a basic context component with link.